 “You understand now why they lost their minds and fought the wars and why I’ve spent my whole life trying to put it into words.”

 Now that I’m going on 21 soon, I have come to realize that even though I still daydream about getting married one day – I mean a lot of people do – that does not always mean love.
-I have learned that love is patient, unconditional, kind, trusting, forgiving, supportive, and having a friend in someone.
-How I feel about my boyfriend is the love that I have been waiting for since I was little and what I have been trying to tell people about my whole life.
-Oh, and I raised my standards back up to what I wanted and deserved, and I got that.
+I have learned that love is patient, unconditional, kind, trusting, forgiving, supportive, and having a best friend in someone.
+I raised my standards back up to what I wanted and deserved.
 So, don’t ever lower them.
 You’ll find what you want and need eventually.

 In 2017, I went through a darker point in my life and it was just an amazing feeling to hear that poem basically tell my life story with hers about pain and coming out of it on top and having your person standing there beside you despite it all.
 And the fact that my boyfriend was literally standing right there, hugging me during this part was the best point of the entire show and something that I will remember forever.